Everything you need to know about organ meat is in this guide. You’ll learn why organ meat is one of the most nutritious foods on this planet.

 Organ Meats With High Phosphorus by order: Beef Liver, with the rest of organ meats a close second.
 The Bone complex (marrow, bone and cartilage) is a good source for phosphorous.

 Main Function - Categorized as an essential nutrient for cell growth and fetal development.
 Most adult Americans are deficient.
-Other than pregnant women, most people don’t experience any adverse health effects.
+Other than pregnant women, many people don’t experience any adverse health effects.

 Cell Growth and Preservation – Choline helps produce key components for cell growth and maintenance.(12)